TickleThePanda/carpe-dm/src/adventures/the-vanquished-chapter-2-the-vanquished-fist.md

 future.

 Qa'por's symbol is a shattered chain.
-The symbol on the shared sending stone with Elydir is shown by a shattered chain under Elidyr's symbol.
+The symbol on the shared sending stone with Elidyr is shown by a shattered chain under Elidyr's symbol.

 Qa'lir and Qa'por share a sending stone, the symbol shows a shattered chain and a burning rope in a circle, tied together.